ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

         vars?: VariableValue[];
         refs?: IJsonReferenceMap[];
     }): Result<IJsonContext | undefined>;
-    // Warning: (ae-forgotten-export) The symbol "JsonEditorValidationRules" needs to be exported by the entry point index.d.ts
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" failValidation<T = JsonObject>(rule: JsonEditorValidationRules, message?: string, validation?: IJsonEditorValidationOptions): DetailedFailure<T, JsonEditFailureReason>;